 As a full-time artist I have received numerous honors, awards, and professional accolades.
-I sell my work in multiple galleries and events, thus, my work is found in private and public collections in the United States and abroad.
+I sell my work in multiple galleries and events.
+My paintings hang in private and public collections in the United States and abroad.

 I have achieved Signature Status Membership in the American Society of Marine Artists and the Mid-Atlantic Plein Air Painters Association.

 To view my resume click here.

 I live in Alexandria, Virginia, along the Potomac River which flows into the Chesapeake Bay and the Atlantic Ocean.
 I grew up along the Pacific Ocean, in La Jolla, California and have painted as long as I can remember.
 I attribute my love of the outdoors and different places to childhood days at the beach, camping and backpacking trips every summer throughout my life, living in India when I was 10 years old, and endless traveling.
 Both new and familiar landscapes inspire me.
 Beaches, cities, mountains, farms, rivers, deserts, docks trigger my imagination.